dubreuia/intellij-plugin-save-actions/README.md

 | Remove unused suppress warning annotation               | Will remove any unused @SuppressWarning annotations
 | Remove unnecessary semicolon                            | Will remove unnecessary semicolon

+## Development environment

+- Checkout the save actions plugin
+- Start Intellij IDEA and import project with "File > Open > (project folder)"
+- Download intellij version 163.7743.44 at https://www.jetbrains.com/intellij-repository/releases
+- Configure project with the downloaded SDK and build
+- Create a new run with "Run > Edit configurations > + > Plugin"
+- Launch the plugin with run or debug

 ## Contributing

 To contribute: